Good examples of bad risk-management

 Example 2.
 Consequences of ignoring risk management rules

 Up to the maximum on the yield chart, the account existed approximately 10 months.
 You may notice that the yield curve resembles the examples we considered earlier: the graph is growing slowly and most of the trades are profitable.
-A trader in each trade earns not much and the yield gradually moves up.
+The trader in each trade earns not much and the yield gradually moves up.

 The real risks laid in such trading concept are not visible until the very last moment.
 The profitable trades mask this «time bomb».